Thoracic Outlet Syndrome

 Thoracic outlet syndrome describes multiple disorders that take place when blood vessels and nerves in the area between your collarbone and your uppermost rib become pinched or compressed.

 This disorder leaves you with excruciating pain in your shoulders and neck and the loss of feeling in your fingers.
 Not all medical professionals are familiar with thoracic outlet syndrome.
 As a result, sufferers have the unfortunate experience of visiting multiple doctors and getting very little relief from their pain.
-“Each doctor’s appointment I walked into with a lot of hope, and I walked out of full of despair.

-What Are the Symptoms of Thoracic Outlet Syndrome?
+What are the symptoms of Thoracic Outlet Syndrome?

 The symptoms you experience are going to vary depending on the type of thoracic outlet syndrome you are experiencing.
 Some examples include: